Hair Oiling 101: The Right Way to Use Oil, Shampoo and Conditioner for Healthy-Looking Hair

 This five‑step sequence keeps things clean at the root and polished at the ends.
 Use it on wash days, with small adjustments for refresh days.

-Apply hair shampoo dandruff to the scalp and roots.
-Massage gently for 30–60 seconds; let the lather cleanse the lengths as it runs through.
-Rosemary‑led cleansing helps maintain freshness without stripping.
-Rinse with lukewarm water.
+On wash day, apply shampoo to your scalp and roots.
+Massage for 30–60 seconds, then let the lather cleanse the lengths as it rinses out.

 Dosing prevents heaviness.
 Start small and adjust.